ztalbot2000/homebridge-cmd4/docs/Developers.md

 ```
 "platforms":
  [ { "platform": "Cmd4",
-     "QueueTypes: [ { "queue": "A" : "queueType": "WoRm" }
+     "QueueTypes: [ { "Queue": "A" : "QueueType": "WoRm" }
-                    { "queue": "B" : "queueType": "Sequentail" }
+                    { "Queue": "B" : "QueueType": "Sequentail" }
-                    { "queue": "C" } // Defaults to "WoRm"
+                    { "Queue": "C" } // Defaults to "WoRm"
                   ],

      "accessories": [
      {
         "Name": "My_Thermostat",
         "Type": "Thermostatwitch",
-        "queue": "A",
+        "Queue": "A",
-        "polling": [ { "characteristic": "CurrentTemperature" },
+        "Polling": [ { "Characteristic": "CurrentTemperature" },
-                     { "characteristic": "TargetTemperature" },
+                     { "Characteristic": "TargetTemperature" },
-                     { "characteristic": "CurrentHeatingCoolingState" }
+                     { "Characteristic": "CurrentHeatingCoolingState" }
                    ],
         ...
      },
      {
         "Name": "My_Switch",
         "Type": "Switch",
-        "queue": "B",
+        "Queue": "B",
-        "polling": [ { "characteristic": "On" } ],
+        "Polling": [ { "Characteristic": "On" } ],
         ...
      },
      {
         "Name": "My_Door",
         "Type": "Door",
-        "queue": "C",
+        "Queue": "C",
-        "polling": true,
+        "Polling": true,
         ...
      },
      {
         "Name": "Switch2",
         "Type": "Switch",
-        "polling": [ { "characteristic": "On", "queue": "D" } ],   // Defaults to "WoRm"
+        "Polling": [ { "Characteristic": "On", "Queue": "D" } ],   // Defaults to "WoRm"
         ...
      }

 ```
    Note 1.
 Only the first interval defined for the device is actually used as this is now the interval between each of the other background polls.<BR>
    Note 2.
 The interval is dynamically changed and will never drop below the defined interval.
-The rule is simple, the interval is calculated by twice the actual time of the request +/- 10%.<BR>
+The rule is simple, the interval is calculated by seven times the actual time of the request +/- 10%.<BR>
 <BR>
 Priority Queued Polling statistics can be viewed with the following Cmd4 Platform directives.<BR>